Introduction

 4. Financial Considerations: Contractual agreements specify the daily rate at which project owners can claim damages.
 This rate should be a reasonable estimate rather than a punitive measure.
 When an extension is granted, contractors are exempt from paying damages for that period.

-5. Problem Resolution: Both parties must actively work to resolve issues and minimize delays.
+5. Problem Resolution: Both parties must actively work to resolve issues and minimise delays.
 Project owners should promptly inform contractors of delays and offer assistance, while contractors should take measures to mitigate delays and reduce damages.

 Read our Essential Guide to Construction Law